maarten-pennings/P2000/readme.md

 Since I was surprised about the "neat" number for the initial checksum field, I downloaded another cartridge image and computed the checksum.
 This time in Python, see [checksum](checksum).
 This `CPM Nater` cartridge is also 16k, also does not check its full content (here 8k of 16k instead of 4k of 16k), but the checksum matches.

 ### Cartridge dump

-Since My BASIC NL 1.1 is a borrowed cartridge, I decide to make a dump of it, to the printer (using `LPRINT`).
+Since my BASIC NL 1.1 is a borrowed cartridge, I decide to make a dump of it, to the printer (using `LPRINT`).

 ```basic